 The textbook is required for this program.
 Upon registration, you will receive detailed information to purchase the textbook.

-The purpose of this activity is to enable the learner to successfully integrate the knowledge and skills of health informatics into their clinical practice.
+The learning outcome of this activity is to enable the learner to successfully integrate the knowledge and skills of health informatics into their clinical practice through interprofessional collaborative practice.

 At the conclusion of this program, the participant will be able to:

 The content is delivered asynchronous via an online learning management system, Blackboard.
 The internet instructor provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.